 RAN4 will not specify any explicit or implicit requirement on gNB behaviour in relation to the UE assistance data.

 UE assistance containing patterns still cannot guarantee that gNB configuration will follow the UE pattern, since the configuration is ultimately the network decision.

+Proposal 2: The UAI shall not restrict NW behavior for scheduling which is up to NW implementation.

 Recommended WF